Creating Slides with Jupyter Notebook06 May 2018

 Jupyter notebook is a powerful tool to interactively code in web-based notebooks with a whole plethora of programming languages.
 With it, it is also possible to create web-based slideshows with reveal.js.

-To open the slides toolbar for each cell in Jupyter Notebook, enable it via
+To open the slides toolbar for each cell in your Jupyter Notebook, enable it via

 View > Cell Toolbar > Slideshow.
 Now you can specify for each cell what kind of slide type you want.
 The available types are Slide (new slide), Sub-Slide (new slide below last one), Fragment (fragment within previous slide), Skip (skip this cell) and Notes (adding speaker notes).